 To develop long lasting relationships with our greatly appreciated Patrons, Sponsors, Teachers, Schools, the Local Community and Friends of the Festival;

-To continue in the footsteps of committees since 1945 to ensure that Blackburn Festival endures for another 75 years.
+To continue in the footsteps of committees since 1945 to ensure that Blackburn Festival endures for many more years.

 We are Blackburn Festival of Speech, Music and Dance, Registered Charity No 222789, and affiliated to the British and International Federation of Festivals.